ucfopen/Materia-Docs/_administrators/server-docker-development.md

 To get started, clone Materia, cd into the `docker` directory, and execute `./run_first.sh`.

-The [Materia Docker README](https://github.com/ucfopen/Materia/blob/master/docker/README.md) will get you up and running in less then 10 minutes.
+The [Materia Docker README](https://github.com/ucfopen/Materia/blob/master/docker/README.md) will get you up and running in less than 10 minutes.